Rudd-O/zfs/dracut/README.dracut.markdown

 can access storage devices concurrently.  _Please understand the implications of force-importing a pool before enabling this option!_

+* `zfs_not_by_id=0`: If set to 1, the initramfs will run `zpool import -d /dev` when attempting to import pools.
+This restores the old behavior of importing pools from /dev rather than from /dev/disk/by-id, enhancing portability of root/boot ZFS pools between machines.  _Please understand the implications of importing a pool in this manner before enabling this option!_

 * `spl_hostid`: By default, the hostid used by the SPL module is read from /etc/hostid inside the initramfs.
 This file is placed there from the host system when the initramfs is built which effectively ties the ramdisk to the